 This Quarterly Report on Form 10-Q (including documents incorporated by reference) and other written and oral statements we make from time to time contain certain "forward-looking" statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 You can identify these forward-looking statements by the fact they use words such as "should," "expect," "anticipate," "estimate," "target," "may," "project," "guidance," "intend," "plan," "believe" and other words and terms of similar meaning and expression in connection with any discussion of future operating or financial performance.
 You can also identify forward-looking statements by the fact that they do not relate strictly to historical or current facts.
-Such forward-looking statements are based on current expectations and involve inherent risks and uncertainties, including factors that could delay, divert or change any of them, and could cause actual outcomes to differ materially from current expectations, cash flows, market position, product candidate development, product approvals and other regulatory matters, sales efforts, expenses, performance or results of current products, the outcome of contingencies such as legal proceedings, and future financial results, all of which are based on current expectations that involve inherent risks and uncertainties, including internal or external factors that could delay, divert or change any of them from time to time.
+Such forward-looking statements are based on current expectations and involve inherent risks and uncertainties, including factors that could delay, divert or change any of them, and could cause actual outcomes to differ materially from current expectations.
+These statements are likely to relate to, among other things, our goals, plans, expectations and projections regarding our financial position, results of operations, cash flows, market position, acquisition and in-licensing opportunities and efforts, product candidate development, product approvals and other regulatory matters, sales efforts, expenses, performance or results of current products, the outcome of contingencies such as legal proceedings, and future financial results, all of which are based on current expectations that involve inherent risks and uncertainties, including internal or external factors that could delay, divert or change any of them from time to time.
 We have included important factors in the cautionary statements included in this report, particularly under Part II Item 1A.
 "Risk Factors," that we believe could cause actual results to differ materially from any forward-looking statement.

-Although we believe we have been prudent in our plans and assumptions, no assurance can be given that any goal, expectation or plan set forth in forwardlooking statements can be achieved, and you are cautioned not to place undue reliance on such statements, which speak only as of the date made.
+Although we believe we have been prudent in our plans and assumptions, no assurance can be given that any goal, expectation or plan set forth in forward-looking statements can be achieved, and you are cautioned not to place undue reliance on such statements, which speak only as of the date made.
 We undertake no obligation to release publicly any revisions to forward-looking statements as a result of new information, future events or otherwise.